cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

          gen_resolvconf.py[1073]: Updating /etc/resolv.conf

-# DCOS agent nodes
+# DC/OS agent nodes

-DCOS private and public agent nodes are started.
+DC/OS private and public agent nodes are started.

 Deployed apps and services are run on the private agent nodes.
 You must have at least 1 private agent node.